MAISY® Utility Customer Databases, Forecasting & Analysis Models

 residential and commercial utility customers

-Unlike high-level model-based static EIA and NREL datasets, MAISY® captures localized, hourly energy use tied to housing, appliances, demographics, weather and price/program responses for 7+ million actual U.S. households — ideal for dynamic feeder-level EV impact analysis, smart technology design, and targeted DER deployment.
+Unlike engineering-based static datasets available from EIA and NREL, MAISY® captures localized, dynamic, hourly energy use reflecting dwelling unit, appliances, demographics, and weather for 7+ million actual U.S. households

 ...